Swastikyadav/visionmad/src/pages/curriculum/html-css/7-cascade-specificity/index.md

 type: "lesson"
 ---

-This lesson will teach you exactly how CSS decides to render styles by using the cascade.
+This lesson will teach you exactly how CSS decides to render styles by using the cascade and specificity.

 ## The Cascade
 As CSS stands for **```cascading style sheet```**.
 Cascade is something arranged or occurring in a series or in a succession of stages.
 In CSS all styles are applied from top of the file to the bottom of the file.